CodeReclaimers/neat-python/docs/glossary.rst

   species
     Subdivisions of the population into groups of similar (by the :term:`genomic distance` measure) individuals (:term:`genomes <genome>`), which compete among themselves but share fitness relative to the rest of the population.
 This is, among other things, a mechanism to try to avoid the quick elimination of high-potential topological mutants that have an initial poor fitness prior to smaller "tuning" changes.
-TODO: Add links!
+For further discussion, see the :ref:`neat-overview-label`.

   crossover
     The process in sexual reproduction in which two :term:`genomes <genome>` are combined.
 This involves the combination of :term:`homologous`